streetwriters/notesnook/docs/help/contents/rich-text-editor/editor-tabs-and-panes.md

 - **Table of contents** — click the table-of-contents button in the top bar.
 It lists every heading in the note as a tree; click a heading to scroll to it, and use the chevrons to collapse a branch.
 If the note has no headings it says `{{noHeadingsFound}}`.
 - **Properties** — click the `{{properties}}` button in the top bar for tags, notebooks, colors, reminders, attachments, `{{noteHistory}}` and note settings.
 - **PDF preview** — opens by itself when you preview a PDF [attachment](/attachments-and-files) in the note, so you can read the PDF and write at the same time.
+See [reading a PDF](/attachments-and-files#read-a-pdf-without-downloading-it) for the pane's own toolbar.

 Drag the divider between two panes to resize them; the widths are remembered for next time.
 The table of contents and the properties pane share the same space, so opening one closes the other.